mim-Armand/Physics_Stuff/README.md

 - **Equivalence principle**: fundamental law of physics that states that gravitational and inertial forces are of a similar nature and often indistinguishable, originally stated by Galileo.
 In Einstein’s version, the principle asserts that in free-fall the effect of gravity is totally abolished in all possible experiments and general relativity reduces to special relativity, as in the inertial state.
 - **Energy-Frequency equivalence** Max Planck equation E = hc/λ.
 - **Mass–energy equivalence** Einstein's famous Equasion E = mc^2.
+- **Copernican principle**: In physical cosmology, the Copernican principle states that humans, on the Earth or in the Solar System, are not privileged observers of the universe.
+Named for Copernican heliocentrism, it is a working assumption that arises from a modified cosmological extension of Copernicus's argument of a moving Earth.
+-